 The FOS is an independent organisation which can be used to resolve many claims by individuals and small businesses against financial services businesses such as banks, insurance companies, IFAs and insurance brokers.
 The FOS website is a useful source of information: www.financial-ombudsman.org.uk

-The FOS has the power to award up to £150,000 compensation in binding awards, can recommend that a business makes a higher payment and can also make “directions”, requiring a business to take a particular step or to stop doing something.
+The FOS has the power to award up to £355,000 compensation in binding awards depending on the circumstances of a complaint, can recommend that a business makes a higher payment and can also make “directions”, requiring a business to take a particular step or to stop doing something.
 A complainant can choose whether to accept or reject an FOS decision and if accepted it binds the business complained about and themselves.
 If a decision is rejected, a complainant remains able to use another option, such as litigation.

 The FOS encourages people to use their service personally, without engaging a professional adviser.
 The FOS very rarely makes awards of costs for representation; usually both sides pay their own costs incurred in relation to a complaint.
 We always advise that it is possible to approach the FOS direct, but many of our clients choose to instruct us to represent them, for the following reasons: